WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/Homework 08/Scratch Work.md

 $n = 21, 21 = 7(3) + 4(0)$, this is valid.
 Assume for all $j, k \in \mathbb{Z}^+, j, k \geq 18$, $18 \leq j \leq k$ can be formed using only 4-cent and 7-cent stamps.
 WTS that $k + 1$ can be formed using only 4-cent and 7-cent stamps.
+Since $k$ can be formed using only 4-cent and 7-cent stamps,

 ## Old
 WTS $n \geq 18$ can be formed using only 4-cent and 7-cent stamps.